dandailey/holocron/docs/troubleshooting.md

    echo "*Detailed log: \`_memory/progress_logs/2025_09_05_143022_progress_update.md\`*" >> progress_log.md
    ```

 **Note**: This is an advanced workflow.
-Most users should use `holo progress --content` for automatic handling.
+Most users should use `holo progress` for automatic handling.

 ## Getting Help